 Surprising Effects of Drinking Cranberry Juice, Says Science

 Drinking juice has quite a complicated history.
-While some health gurus try drinking juices to "detox the body," others say juice is packed with too much sugar, and drinking too much of it can negatively affect your long-term health.
+While some health gurus try drinking juices to "detox the body," others say juice is packed with too much sugar.
 However, in many cases, drinking a portioned about of certain types of 100% fruit juice can actually benefit your health in many ways by providing your body with necessary vitamins and antioxidants—and cranberry juice is definitely one of them.
+But what are some of the effects of drinking cranberry juice?

-Plus, it's not just for women!
-While drinking cranberry juice is a popular suggestion for womanly health, there are other incredible effects for all people to benefit from.
+While drinking cranberry juice has become a common suggestion for womanly health, there are other incredible effects for all people to benefit from.
 Here are a few that will likely convince you to grab a bottle on your next grocery run.
 Then, for even more healthy drinking tips, check out our list of the 5 Best Juices to Slow Aging.

 Along with being nutrient-dense and filled with vitamin C, cranberry juice is also known to be a great source of antioxidants.

-A report from Advances of Nutrition proves that cranberry bioactives can positively affect "blood pressure, glucose metabolism, lipoprotein profiles, oxidative stress, inflammation, and endothelial function."
-Cranberry juice, in particular, is a powerful way to get antioxidants.
-A study from The American Journal of Clinical Nutrition found cranberry juice consumption can improve the health of those with coronary artery disease.
+A report from Advances of Nutrition proves that cranberry antioxidants can positively affect "blood pressure, glucose metabolism, lipoprotein profiles, oxidative stress, inflammation, and endothelial function."
+Cranberry juice, in particular, is a powerful way to get these antioxidants.
+A study from The American Journal of Clinical Nutrition also found that cranberry juice consumption can improve the health of those with coronary artery disease.

 Cranberry juice can help UTI health.